 There may be times when you want to create a new Excel worksheet based on an existing worksheet.
 You can easily copy an entire worksheet in Excel to a new worksheet in the same file or even to a new, separate workbook using the “Move” or “Copy” command.
 It’s one of the many great features in Excel.

-Select the worksheet you want to move or copy and right-click on the worksheet’s tab at the bottom of the Excel window.
-Select Move or Copy from the popup menu.
+Select the worksheet you want to move or copy.
+Right-click on the worksheet’s tab at the bottom of the Excel window.
+Select “Move or Copy” from the menu.

-NOTE: You can also select the worksheet and click the Format button in the Cells section on the Home tab on the Ribbon.
-Then, select Move or Copy Sheet in the Organize Sheets section of the drop-down menu.
+You can also select the worksheet and click the “Format” button in the “Cells” section on the “Home” tab in the ribbon.

-If you’re moving or copying the worksheet to the current or another existing workbook, select the worksheet before which you want to move or copy the selected worksheet in the Before sheet list.
-Select (move to end) to insert the worksheet after all the existing worksheets in the workbook.
+If you’re moving or copying the worksheet to the current or another existing workbook, select the worksheet you want to come before the one you’re moving in the “Before Sheet” list.

-Select the Create a copy check box if you want to copy the worksheet and leave the original alone.
-Click OK.
+Select the “Create a Copy” checkbox if you want to copy the worksheet and leave the original alone.
+Then, click “OK.”

 If you’re copying the selected worksheet to the current or another existing worksheet, the new worksheet is labeled with a sequential number at the end of the worksheet name to distinguish it from the original.

-To copy or move the selected worksheet to a new workbook, select (new book) from the To book drop-down list on the Move or Copy dialog box.
-Again, select the Create a copy check box to copy the worksheet instead of moving it.
-Click OK.
+To copy or move the selected worksheet to a new workbook, select “(New Book)” from the “To Book” drop-down list on the “Move or Copy” dialog box.

 A new workbook is created and the selected worksheet is moved or copied into the new file.